From tiny bundles to curious explorers: laying the foundations for a lifetime of learning.

 Your baby’s first year is nothing short of incredible.
 In just 12 months, they go from tiny bundles curled in your arms to curious explorers – reaching, babbling, rolling, laughing, and soaking up every little detail of the world around them.

 It can feel like things change overnight.
 One day they’re gazing into your eyes, the next they’re reaching for toys or copying your smile.
-Behind those moments are thousands of tiny connections happening in their growing brain, laying the foundations for a lifetime of learning.
+Behind those moments are thousands of tiny connections happening in their growing brain.

 As parents and carers, knowing how babies learn can make daily life feel even more meaningful.
 Every cuddle, every song, every shared giggle becomes a powerful chance to nurture their development.
 That’s what we’ll explore here – simple ways little ones learn from 0–12 months, and how you can support them along the way.

-From the moment they are born, babies continue to absorb information about the world and the things around them at an even faster rate, with their brains making lots of connections every second.
+From the moment they are born, babies continue to absorb information about the world at an even faster rate, with their brains making lots of connections every second.
 The early weeks and months of a baby’s life are crucial for learning.

 Some of the most important ways that babies learn in their first year include:

 Babies explore the world using all of their senses.
 They can notice all manner of things at the same time, such as the warmth of a cuddle, the softness of a blanket, and the rhythm of a voice.
 Sensory learning is important because it helps babies to begin making sense of the things around them.
-As they grow and develop the skills needed to hold things and to reach out and touch things, learning through their senses accelerates even more.
+As they grow and develop the skills needed to hold things, learning accelerates even more.

-Play isn’t just about entertainment, it’s the most powerful way that babies learn.
-Playing helps them to develop motor skills, learn how to solve problems, express their creativity and boosts their social understanding.
-For infants in the first year of life, playing often includes exploring objects and making sounds, but can also start to include interactive baby games such as peek-a-boo.
+Play isn’t just about entertainment; it’s the most powerful way that babies learn.
+Playing helps them develop motor skills, solve problems, and boosts their social understanding.
+For infants, playing often includes exploring objects and making sounds, but can also include interactive games like peek-a-boo.

-A predictable routine can help many babies feel safe and secure, which are great factors to promote learning.
-The repetition of familiar songs, actions, games and ordinary daily activities like baths help little ones understand what comes next, which can help with cognitive development.
-The routine doesn’t need to be rigid or follow a strict time plan, just give your baby a comforting sense of what to expect next.
+A predictable routine helps many babies feel safe and secure, which promotes learning.
+The repetition of familiar songs, games, and daily activities like baths helps little ones understand what comes next.
+The routine doesn’t need to be rigid; just give your baby a comforting sense of what to expect.

 Your baby’s biggest source of learning is you and the other people in their everyday life.
-Some free everyday things you can do as part of daily life to help them learn include:
+Some free, everyday things you can do to help them learn include:

 Every baby develops at their own pace.
-Some might sit earlier than others, and some will babble while others may communicate in other ways.
-If you’re concerned about your little one’s development, you can speak to your health visitor or your GP, but it’s totally normal for differences in timing for some developmental milestones.
+Some might sit earlier than others, and some will babble while others communicate in different ways.
+If you’re concerned about your little one’s development, speak to your health visitor or GP, but it’s totally normal for differences in timing for developmental milestones.

-The best support for learning in babies is the warm and consistent care of parents.
-Babies learn best by sharing moments and exploring together, with you providing a secure foundation from which they explore the world around them and learn as they go.
+The best support for learning is the warm and consistent care of parents.
+Babies learn best by sharing moments and exploring together, with you providing a secure foundation from which they explore the world.

-At Kids Planet, our baby rooms, activities and routines are all designed to help support learning in little ones during their first year of life.
-Whether it’s time spent outdoors, making sounds together, singing nursery rhymes, sensory play, soft play or listening to music or stories, we’re here to help support you and your child’s development at every stage.
+Our baby rooms, activities, and routines are designed to support learning in little ones during their first year.
+From sensory play to outdoor exploration, we’re here to support your child’s development at every stage.

 © Copyright 2026 Kids Planet Nurseries - All Rights Reserved.